Ultimate Guide to Sprinter Van Conversion Layouts

 Now that you got a good feeling on which size van you want, let's look into the layout options.
 There are a few van conversion layouts to choose from, and something for everybody.
 To set the ground rules we are assuming each van layout comes with the essentials

-A full size bed
+A (near) queen size bed

 A kitchen (sink, stove, countertop space)